Star Trek / The Planet of the Apes – The Primate Directive #5

-What I like in a great comic book is details.
-Rachael Stott does a tremendous job in providing them; from the way Uhura holds her hand to her ear, to the symbols on Ursus’ headdress and armor, to the hair on George Taylor’s chest.
-Charlie Kirchoff has outdone himself with his coloring and ink; his panels are vibrant and catch the reader’s eye.
+What I like in a great comic book are details.
+Rachael Stott does a tremendous job in providing them; from the way, Uhura holds her hand to her ear, to the symbols on Ursus’ headdress and armour, to the hair on George Taylor’s chest.
+Charlie Kirchoff has outdone himself with his colouring and ink; his panels are vibrant and catch the reader’s eye.
 Tom B. Long has provided excellent lettering throughout this series, as well.

 The retail incentive cover will be a keepsake, as this issue is dedicated to Leonard Nimoy.
 Also, at the conclusion of issue #5, you’ll find a few tributes to Leonard from Scott and David, Sarah Gaydos, as well as Mike Johnson.

-Overall: The Primate Directive issue #5 impressed the hell out of me, because I was totally expecting something entirely different; yet, I was refreshingly surprised with the outcome.
+Overall: The Primate Directive issue #5 impressed the hell out of me because I was totally expecting something entirely different; yet, I was refreshingly surprised by the outcome.
 The series as a whole has been fantastic!
-It was everything I’d hoped for (as I was skeptical when I first heard about it); plus, it was a nice change of pace, giving us hardcore fans a whole new adventure.
+It was everything I’d hoped for (as I was sceptical when I first heard about it); plus, it was a nice change of pace, giving us hardcore fans a whole new adventure.

 ‘Til, next time, see ya ‘out there…’